Last updated on January 31, 2025

 #9.
 Angrath, Flame Chained + Wheel of Misfortune

-Angrath, Flame Chained is a pretty good Oathbreaker choice since he has good ways to protect himself.
+Angrath, Flame Chained is a pretty good Oathbreaker choice since it has good ways to protect itself.
 You can force opponents to ditch resources from their hands, and when a threatening creature comes out you can steal it and then sacrifice it.
-While his ultimate might not always be super impactful in a normal game, combining it with consistent wheels makes it much stronger.
+While the ultimate might not always be super impactful in a normal game, combine it with consistent wheels to make it much stronger.

 #8.
 Gideon Blackblade + Armageddon